casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

     - Unit/integration testing?
     - Logging?
     - Microservices?
-- Fix create_subscription_in_db when user is none
 - Split some HTML in partial files
-- Add ability to have multiple subscriptions
-- List all subscriptions
 - Move on to upgrading/downgrading monthly and yearly plans
 - Add billing information (invoice date, description, amount, was it paid)